guangliang-nlp/guangliang-nlp.github.io/_pages/about.md

   - /about.html
 ---

 My name is Guangliang.
 My research focuses on natural language processing, with particular interests in computational pragmatics, machine morality, and statistical learning theory.
-I study the mechanisms that enable machines to generalize in pragmatics-level tasks and explore methods to improve their generalization capabilities.
+I study the mechanisms that enable machines to understand the implied meaning of human language.

-I am an incoming Assistant Professor at Indiana University.
-Previously, I was at [institution].
-I received my Ph.D. from [university].
+I am looking for self-motivated PhD students for 27Spring/Fall.
+Please email me your CV, transcripts, TOEFL/IELTS scores to my email at liugua@iu.edu.
 ---

 <section id="news">
 <p><strong>What's new?</strong></p>
 <div style="overflow-y:auto; max-height:100px;">
   <ul style="list-style:none; padding:0; margin:0;">
-    <li>May 2026: Paper accepted at ACL 2026: <em>"Title of your paper"</em>.</li>
-    <li>Apr 2026: Gave a talk at [Workshop/Conference] on computational pragmatics.</li>
-    <li>Jan 2026: Paper accepted at NAACL 2026: <em>"Another paper title"</em>.</li>
-    <li>Sep 2025: Joined Indiana University as an incoming Assistant Professor.</li>
-    <li>May 2025: Paper accepted at ACL 2025: <em>"Paper title"</em>.</li>
+    <li>May 2026: Han Zi joined my lab for a research topic about pragmataic gap in moral alignment.</li>
   </ul>
 </div>
 </section>